ystael/chicago-ug-math-bib/elementary/geometry.md

 "college geometry" texts you can find this stuff in, but most of them are aimed at math-ed majors; this book and Coxeter's other one (see below) have them all beat.

-**[PC]** I like this book.
+**[Pete Clark]** I like this book.
 I don't own it but I've flipped through it more than once and I agree that it has a pleasantly non-brain-dead quality to it.
 There are interesting geometric facts that you probably haven't seen before in here.